missionpinball/mpf-docs/docs/faq/general.md

 system.

 The first release of MPF was in May, 2014.
 (That's before the project was even on GitHub!)
+(Check out the [MPF announcement post on Pinside](https://pinside.com/pinball/forum/topic/announcing-the-mission-pinball-framework-hw-independent-python-based-game-sw).)
 Since then, MPF has grown to be a complete framework that's used by homebrewers and commercial pinball companies to power real pinball machines around the world.